jamierumbelow/sassphp/README.md

 The `sass` extension for PHP gives you an object-oriented system of parsing [Sass](http://sass-lang.com/) from within your PHP applications.
 Under the hood it uses [libsass](https://github.com/hcatlin/libsass) to provide super speedy and compatible Sass parsing.

+## What's Sass?

+Sass is a CSS pre-processor language to add on exciting, new, awesome features to CSS.
+Sass was the first language of its kind and by far the most mature and up to date codebase.

+Sass was originally created by Hampton Catlin ([@hcatlin](http://twitter.com/hcatlin)).
+The extension and continuing evolution of the language has all been the result of years of work by Nathan Weizenbaum ([@nex3](http://twitter.com/nex3)) and Chris Eppstein ([@chriseppstein](http://twitter.com/chriseppstein)).

+For more information about Sass itself, please visit [http://sass-lang.com](http://sass-lang.com)

 ## Installation

 Currently, the only way to install the extension is manually: